-Two popular commercial irrigation systems we install and maintain across the Metro Atlanta area are drip irrigation and sprinkler irrigation.
+We install and maintain two popular commercial irrigation systems across the Metro Atlanta area: drip irrigation and sprinkler irrigation.
 There is no one-size-fits-all water management solution.
 Both irrigation methods serve different purposes depending on the unique needs of your commercial landscape.

 Here’s a closer look at drip vs. sprinkler irrigation for your commercial property.